dklopstein/waste-sorting-classifier/README.md

 Our initial version of the model had an accuracy of approximately 0.8037 on our test set, meaning it had an error of 0.1963.
 However, it had a training accuracy of 0.9996, indicating that the model was overfitting.
 To address this, we manually tuned three key hyperparameters:
 * `n_estimators`: Controls the number of trees in the forest.
 More trees can improve performance but increase training time.
 * `max_depth`: Limits how deep each tree grows, which helps prevent overfitting.
-* `min_samples_split: Defines the minimum number of samples required to split a node, balancing model complexity and generalization.
+* `min_samples_split`: Defines the minimum number of samples required to split a node, balancing model complexity and generalization.

 To tune these hyperparameters, we implemented a custom function, `tune_rf_hyperparameters`, which returned a DataFrame containing accuracy metrics for training, validation, and test splits, as well as the best-performing hyperparameter set.
 Below is the function call:
 ```